mmcclintock/thesis-ga/proposal/proposal.markdown

 > make accurate calculations meaningless even though the geophysical
 > data may be of any desired precision.

-To reduce the number of solutions that describe the fields correctly other constraints such as Down-hole drill samples can be used.
+To reduce the number of solutions that describe the fields correctly, other constraints such as down-hole drill samples can be used.
 The initial problem described in the project outline involves optimizing an ellipsoid.
 This type of problem can be classified under discrete object modelling [@Dmod].
 The advantage of using these simple models